inriver named “leader” in new 2024-2025 IDC MarketScape for PIM Vendors | Download now >

 Where can I find product information?

 Typically, if you’re a customer you’ll find product information on a retailer or brand’s website, in a physical catalog, or on the product itself.
-The specifications section of the product’s page (virtual or physical) should list everything you need to know, along with more exciting things such as images, videos, and interactive animations.
+The specifications section of the product’s page (virtual or physical) should list everything you need to know, along with more exciting things such as images, videos, and interactive animations, creating a more engaging product experience.
 Product labels should also have all relevant information included.
 For example, washing instructions for textile goods, or ingredient lists of food products.

 However, for non-customer stakeholders, it’s equally important to have access to this data.
 It may be contained within internal databases or product information management systems.
 And as we move into a more sustainable future, it’s likely even more product information will be needed to meet the expectations of various stakeholders.
 This can be seen in developments like the EU’s forthcoming digital product passports (DPPs).